shopware/docs/products/paas/build-deploy.md

 Make sure to change this password immediately in your Administration account settings.
 Not doing so is a security risk.

 ### Manual steps

-After the first deploy, some steps have to be done manually once before the environment is up and running completely.
+After the first deploy, some steps must be done manually before the environment is entirely up and running.

 #### JWT Keys